CaptainJonny1/VDB/README.md

 # Voy.DALBase Readme
 [TOC]
 # English
-Simple ORM framework for MySql/Sql Server（Will add more） using lambda expressions.
+Simple ORM library for MySql/Sql Server/SQLite（Will add more） using lambda expressions.
 ## Install
 |||
 |-|-|